redhat-developer/terraform-provider-rhoas/CONTRIBUTING.md

 terraform init && terraform apply
 ```

-## Debuging in VSCode
+## Debugging in VSCode
-Run the lanuch configuration called *Debug* in VsCode, this will output a value for an enviroment variable
+Run the launch configuration called *Debug* in VsCode, this will output a value for an environment variable
 called `TF_REATTACH_PROVIDERS` in the Debug Console window, copy this output.

-When running a terraform commmand set the enviroment variable `TF_REATTACH_PROVIDERS` to the value given
+When running a terraform command set the environment variable `TF_REATTACH_PROVIDERS` to the value given
 either through export or setting it inline before the command.
 ```shell
 TF_REATTACH_PROVIDERS='{"provider": ... }' terraform apply